erlete/aerotech-programming-course/docs/version-control/github/README.md

 ## Branches (Git)

-Branches are **parallel versions of a given state of a repository**.
+Branches are **parallel versions of any given state of a repository**.
 They are the key to collaborative development, since **they allow multiple developers to work on the same repository without affecting each other**.
 Branches are created from a given commit in another branch, and they can be merged back into the original branch when the work is done.

 A **main branch** is always present on every repository, since if there were no branches, no commits could be made.
-This branch is called `master` by default, but it can be renamed to any other name.
+This branch is often called `master` by default, but it can be renamed to any other name.
 This is a good practice to avoid using the default name, since [it can be considered offensive for some people](https://www.theserverside.com/feature/Why-GitHub-renamed-its-master-branch-to-main).

-A common combination of branches are the `stable`-`dev` couple, which represent both stable versions of the repository and in-development versions, respectively.
+A common combination of branches are the `stable`-`dev` couple, which represent **stable versions** of the repository and **in-development ones**, respectively.

 ```mermaid